Ingredient List Print Recipe

 - Salt and pepper to taste

 I love this dish.
-Served as a main (with fried green tomatoes and crusty baguette) or a hearty side with pulled pork, it’s one of my go-to summer staples.
-You could make this ahead of time & it’ll be good, but it’s far superior when served immediately.
-I like to use serrano chiles (found at just about any grocery store) because they offer a more consistent heat than jalapeños.
+Served as a main with fried green tomatoes and crusty baguette or a hearty appetizer, it’s one of my go-to summer staples.
+You could make the soused shrimp ahead of time and it’ll be good, but it’s best when served immediately.
+I like to use serrano chiles because they offer a more consistent heat than jalapeños.

 Powered by Facebook Comments